 A recent article in The Economist discusses the problem of the increasing air pollution in China.
 The article, entitled “Something in the Air”, discusses the recent air quality in Beijing, China.
 The air has been polluted in China at record high levels and is very dangerous for Chinese citizens.
 The smallest and most dangerous thing […]

 China is known for its industrial might.
-Manufacturers, miners, utilities and builders accounted for over 45% of China’s GDP in 2012 — “The Economics” The post-industrial is growing fast in China.
-In the United States, people create more things and less contributed it, such as designs and sale brands.That makes China more focus on making […]
+Manufacturers, miners, utilities and builders accounted for over 45% of China’s GDP in 2012 — “The Economics” The post-industrial age is growing fast in China.
+In the United States, people create more things and then export the manufacturing for these items to less expensive labor markets, such as […]

 On November 12, 2012 The International Energy Agency published its World Energy Outlook.
 The report states that by 2017, the US will become the number one producer of oil, and that by 2030 the US will be completely self sufficient on oil and become a net exporter.
 What caused this?• Technologies have improved, allowing drillers […]